Dr. Rabab Kreidieh

 which resulted in a new building at UBC that houses the most modern

-equipment in all areas related to human centered technologies
+equipment in all areas related to human centered technologies.

 You can download my CV here.

 Developing asynchronous Brain Computer Interface

 systems: The ultimate aim is to use the EEG as a

-direct communication channel from the brain of a person
+direct communication channel from the brain of a person with severe motor

-activity relating to the person's intention to control his/her
+the person's intention to control his/her environment or a device.

-Fast Magnetic Resonance Imaging: Magnetic Resonance Imaging (MRI)
+Magnetic Resonance Imaging: Magnetic Resonance Imaging (MRI)

 is a versatile medical imaging modality.
 It can produce very high quality

 images without any biological side-effects.
 However it is a slow imaging

 modality.
 There has been physics (hardware) based and signal processing

-(software) based acceleration techniques to
+(software) based acceleration techniques to speed-up MR acquisition

-particular we focus on the following areas on MR Imaging:
+focus on the following areas on MR Imaging:

 o Single slice MR imaging from single and multiple K-space scans.